DT2730

 Custom software can run on the onboard CPU for data reduction and analysis.
 Multi-board synchronization can be implemented via backplane or front panel easy-cabling options.

-The communication interface selection offers fast readout options: USB 3.0 type-C and 1/10 Gigabit Ethernet or optional Optical (CONET – CAEN Daisy Chainable Optical Link Protocol Coming Soon) Links.
+The communication interface selection offers fast readout options: USB 3.0 type-C and 1/10 Gigabit Ethernet or optional Optical (CONET – CAEN Daisy Chainable Optical Link Protocol Available on request) Links.

 Technical Specifications